AlaaElden98/CollegeSystem/README.md

 ## Project scope

-* Our mobile application provides a lot of features helping students to get in touch with many aspects related to their faculty so it will be dispensable especially for that students who are organized to be enrolled in far faculties , where despite of using papers to enroll in certain department , student can only use their national id and seat number  pre-existed from the ministry of education system, then they can easily be confirmed to catch up the department they want .
+* Our mobile application provides a lot of features helping students to get in touch with many aspects related to their faculty so it will be dispensable especially for  students who are organized to be enrolled in far faculty , where despite of using papers to enroll in certain department , student can only use their national id and seat number  pre-existed from the ministry of education system, then they can easily be confirmed to catch up the department they want .

 * And through each term they will be regularly informed through that app ( from professor posts) with essential issues like any change in a specific schedule ,  grades reports , any warning for any student and so on .